4ms/metamodule-docs-website/docs/using_rack.md

 from the MIDI module to the jacks you want mapped.

 <div class="grid cards" markdown>
- -  You can map Pitch Wheel, Mod Wheel, Clock, Divided Clock, Re-trigger, Start, Stop, and Continue using the MIDI-CV module.
+ -  You can map Pitch Wheel, Mod Wheel, Clock, Divided Clock, Retrigger, Start, Stop, and Continue using the MIDI-CV module.

      &nbsp;